-Or download the files from here, this is from my Dropbox account.
-Close the pop-up asking you to register with the X in the top right corner.
+Or download the file from my Dropbox account here.
+[Close the pop-up asking you to register with the X in the top right corner.]

-Now you need to register the DLL file by clicking on Start then Run, and typing
+Now you need to register the DLL file by clicking on Start then Run, and type in

 regsvr32 “C:\Program Files (x86)\Common Files\Softline Pastel\NewMail.dll”

-If this fails, please ensure that you are logged in as a Windows administrator or alternatively, enter the command from the Command Prompt.
+If this fails, please ensure that you are logged in as a Windows administrator or alternatively, enter the command from an elevated Command Prompt.